jaredhensley/mediamentions/README.md

   Set `SKIP_DEV_SEED=1` to start without inserting demo records.

-- Start the API without the dev helper:
+- Start the API without the dev helper (top-tier publications and core clients are still seeded on first run for convenience):

   ```bash
   npm start